KaushalMikaelson/habit-tracker/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/KaushalMikaelson/habit-tracker/issues).
+Contributions, bug reports, and feature requests are highly encouraged.
+Please check the [issues page](https://github.com/KaushalMikaelson/habit-tracker/issues) to get involved.

-## ⭐ Show Your Support

-Give a ⭐️ if this project helped you!

 ---

-**Built with ❤️ using React and Node.js**
+**Crafted with focus and discipline.**